 Under Kelly's watch at Cincinnati, the Bearcats were 32-0 when entering a fourth quarter with a lead and 29-2 when leading at halftime.

-Since 2005 at Central Michigan, Kelly's teams are 63-4 when leading after three quarters and 62-5 when taking the lead into halftime.
+Since 2005, Kelly's teams are 70-4 when leading after three quarters and 69-6 when leading at halftime.

-Helped develop Michael Floyd and Harrison Smith into first round NFL draft picks in 2012.
+Helped develop Michael Floyd, Harrison Smith and Tyler Eifert into first-round NFL Draft picks (2012-13).
 Floyd and Smith became first Irish teammates selected in first round of NFL Draft in 18 years.

-In his first two seasons at Notre Dame, has helped produce three players drafted in the first 43 picks of the NFL Draft.
+In his first three seasons at Notre Dame, has helped produce five players drafted in the first 43 picks of the NFL Draft.
 Notre Dame hadn't had that many total players drafted that high in consecutive drafts since 1994-95.

 Eight Cincinnati players were selected in 2008 and 2009 combined, equal to the combined total of NFL draft picks from Cincinnati in the previous five drafts.

-At Central Michigan, Longo served as the head strength coach and helped develop five NFL draft selections, including Longo's prized pupil, Joe Staley.
-Staley entered Central Michigan in 2003 as a tight end and graduated as a left tackle and the first Chippewa to be a NFL first-round draft pick.
+At Central Michigan, Longo served as the head strength coach and helped develop five NFL draft selections, including his prized pupil, Joe Staley.
+Staley entered Central Michigan in 2003 as a tight end, graduated as a left tackle and became the first Chippewa to be chosen in the first round of the NFL Draft.

 Staley caught 11 passes for 130 yards and one touchdown in his freshman season.
 Longo arrived with Kelly prior to the 2004 season and helped Staley pack on 80 pounds during his Chippewa career as he grew into an offensive tackle.
 He started 11 games at right tackle as a sophomore and moved to left tackle where he started all 25 games from 2005-06 and allowed only one combined sack in his final two seasons.